Devendra Banhart: Visual art and other media

-Drawings by Banhart were featured in the San Francisco Museum of Modern Art and in the Centre for Fine Arts, Brussels.

-Banhart's drawings have also been featured in the Art Basel Contemporary Art Fair in Miami, Florida, the Mazzoli Gallery in Modena, Italy, Spain's ARCOmadrid. and the Andrew Roth Gallery in New York.
+Drawings by Banhart were shown in the San Francisco Museum of Modern Art and in the Centre for Fine Arts, Brussels in Brussels.
+His drawings have been featured in the Art Basel Contemporary Art Fair in Miami, the Mazzoli Gallery in Modena, Italy, ARCOmadrid in Madrid, Spain, and the Andrew Roth Gallery in Manhattan.
 His drawings were featured in MOCA's exhibit "The Artist's Museum", in which the works of influential Los Angeles based artists from the last 30 years were presented.
 As part of the exhibition, Banhart collaborated with artist Doug Aitken and musicians Beck and Caetano Veloso for a musical and visual performance piece.

 Banhart was a participant in Yoko Ono's second Water Piece project.

-He read Joan Miró's poem "A Star Caresses the Breasts of a Negress" for the recorded guided tour of Tate Modern.
+He read Joan Miró's poem "A Star Caresses the Breasts of a Negress" for the recorded guided tour of Tate Modern in London.
 In May 2015, Anteism published a collaborative book with Banhart and artist Adam Tullie titled Unburdened By Meaning.

-In June 2015, Banhart released a collection of drawings, paintings, and mixed media pieces, titled I Left My Noodle on Ramen Street, published by Prestel Publishing.

-In 2016, Banhart made a small cameo in the feature film Adam Green's Aladdin.

-In November 2018, Banhart curated part of the program for the Dutch Le Guess Who? festival.
+In June 2015, Banhart released a collection of drawings, paintings, and mixed media pieces, titled I Left My Noodle on Ramen Street, published by Prestel Publishing in Munich, Germany.
+In 2016, he had a cameo in the feature film Adam Green's Aladdin.
+In November 2018, he curated part of the program for the Le Guess Who? festival in Utrecht, Netherlands.

-On April 23, 2019, Featherproof published Banhart's first book of poetry titled Weeping Gang Bliss Void Yab-Yum.

-On May 8, 2019, Banhart announced a collaborative collection of linen clothing with designer Alex Crane titled "Almas".

-In September 2019, Anteism published a book of drawings titled Vanishing Wave.
-The drawings were originally sold to benefit the victims of the Tohoku earthquake in Fukushima.
+On April 23, 2019, Featherproof Books published Banhart's first book of poetry titled Weeping Gang Bliss Void Yab-Yum.
+On May 8, 2019, he announced a collaborative collection of linen clothing with designer Alex Crane titled "Almas".
+In September 2019, Anteism published a book of his drawings titled Vanishing Wave and the drawings were sold to benefit the victims of the 2011 Tōhoku earthquake and tsunami in Fukushima, Japan.

 On December 14 and 15, 2019, Banhart curated a two-day event at Hauser and Wirth Los Angeles titled Other Flowers.
-The event featured his photography, paintings, a pop up store with limited edition merchandise, as well as a series of performances featuring musicians Rodrigo Amarante, Tim Presley, and Banhart himself.
-It also included performance art from Jasmine Albuquerque and Friends, Invisible Women, and Nao Bustamante.
+The event featured his photography, paintings, and a pop up store with limited edition merchandise, as well as a series of performances featuring musicians Rodrigo Amarante, Tim Presley, and Banhart himself.
+It included performance art from Jasmine Albuquerque and Friends, Invisible Women, and Nao Bustamante.
 In March 2020, Banhart had his first solo art show in Los Angeles at Nicodim Gallery.
-The show was titled The Grief I Have Caused You and featured his first series of oil paintings as well as drawings from 2019 to 2020.
+The show was titled The Grief I Have Caused You and featured his first series of oil paintings in addition to drawings from 2019 to 2020.
+In 2023, Banhart exhibited in a Tokyo group exhibtion at Gallery Common curated by artist and musician Amadour including artist Sayre Gomez.